Energy in Common: Method of operation

-Appropriate technologies funded by EIC
+Technologies funded by EIC

 The following list of primarily renewable energy technologies:

 Biodigesters

 Biodigesters convert organic wastes such as food waste, human waste and animal waste into nutrient rich liquid fertilizer and biogas (thus a renewable fuel made up primarily of methane).
 A biodigester is made up of a bag or tank that holds the organic 'wastes' over a period in which bacteria breaks down the organic matter and produces biogas.
 Biogas is used as a replacement for kerosene, firewood, or any other combustible fuel source used in the developing world such as cow dung.
 Biodegesters thus produce renewable energy, cut down on odors and pathogens in organic materials, reduce surface and groundwater contamination, improve indoor air quality and provide a source of high quality organic fertilizer as a byproduct—that has been shown to improve crop yields and decrease fertilizer costs.